DEC 2020Work completed

 Built in 1882, Monkerai Bridge is an old timber truss road bridge and is one of the most significant bridges in NSW from a heritage perspective.
 It is the second oldest surviving timber truss bridge in the NSW road network and is an exceptionally rare example of an Old PWD truss bridge.

-Monkerai Bridge is one of 26 identified for conservation in the Roads and Maritime Timber Truss Bridge Conservation Strategy, which was developed in consultation with the Heritage Council of NSW.
+Monkerai Bridge is one of 26 identified for conservation in the Transport for NSW Timber Truss Bridge Conservation Strategy, which was developed in consultation with the Heritage Council of NSW.
 The strategy was developed to address the long term management of these structures and aims to establish a balance between infrastructure provision and heritage conservation.

 Given its heritage significance, Monkerai Bridge was identified to be retained and upgraded to meet current vehicle load standards while preserving its heritage features.
 The bridge is listed on the State Heritage Register and there is a legislative requirement to retain the structure.